massoncheg/forgejo-docs/docs/admin/config-cheat-sheet.md

 ## Time (`time`)

-- `DEFAULT_UI_LOCATION`: Default location of time on the UI, so that we can display correct user's time on UI. i.e. Asia/Shanghai
+- `DEFAULT_UI_LOCATION` **Local**: Default timezone for displaying the current time on the user interface.
+Takes a name corresponding to a file in the IANA Time Zone database, i.e. `Asia/Shanghai`.
+For UTC, an empty string or `UTC` can be given, and `Local` for the local time of the machine.

 ## Migrations (`migrations`)